PROGRAM, WORKSHOP, AND SPEAKER PROFILES

 Bird Photography: Part One, Capturing Images in the Field

 Part one of a two-part class.
 Join professional bird photographer Bob Steele as we explore digital bird photography in the field.
-At a local park, we’ll look for easy-to-photograph subjects to allow the primary focus to be on technique and fundamentals.
+At a local park, we will look for easy-to-photograph subjects to allow the primary focus to be on technique and fundamentals.
 Topics discussed and explained will include camera setup, equipment, exposure techniques, composition, flash use, digital field evaluation of images, and approaching subjects.
 Later in the day, we hope to work on birds in flight, dealing with tricky light, getting close to difficult birds, and more.
-If you’ve just switched to mirrorless, or are seriously considering it, Bob will discuss the latest in mirrorless technology and the advantages in the field.
+If you have just switched to mirrorless, or are seriously considering it, Bob will discuss the latest in mirrorless technology and the advantages in the field.
 Minimum equipment requirements for the workshop are: digital SLR body (or mirrorless); 300mm lens; teleconverters (optional), and tripod (optional).
 For more information about Bob, and to see more of his photography, check out his website: bobsteelephoto.com.
 Workshop fee ($25) includes Introduction to Photo Editing on Saturday.
 Limit 10.
+This workshop is FULL.
+Contact Registrar to be placed on the waitlist.

 Bird Identification Panel: Moderated by Ed Harper